Time to reflect

 - We will discuss your requirements and agree the scope of our work together.

-- Our sessions will usually be by telephone or Skype (although face to face coaching is available) and will be one–to–one so that our work is specific to your needs.
+- Our sessions will usually be by Skype, Zoom or telephone (although face to face coaching may again be available after the current pandemic restrictions have been lifted) and will be one–to–one so that our work is specific to your needs.
 We will discuss the frequency of the sessions — either regular sessions can be booked to provide ongoing support and development, or we can work together on an ad hoc basis.
 The duration of the sessions can be one hour or 90 minutes.

 - All fees are payable in advance of the sessions.
-Payment can be made either by cheque or by bank transfer.
+Payment can be made either by bank transfer or cheque.

 Jackie’s qualifications, experience and approach